Fornost461/special-octo-disco/README.md

 # special-octo-disco
- Paint with the mouse or press space to sit back and enjoy the sceneries changing.
+Paint with the mouse or press space to sit back and enjoy the sceneries changing automagically.
+If you feel adventurous, you can also attempt to do both simultaneously.
 ## Controls:
 * [mouse]: paint
 * [enter]: generate a new scenery
 * [space]: play / pause